Germany: Five dead after head-on car crash in Hesse | DW | 05.12.2021

 Five people have died after two cars hit each other in a head-on collision in the German state of Hesse.
 Police say a vehicle had traveled into oncoming traffic.

-German police said late Sunday that a collision between two cars had claimed the lives of five people in northern Hesse.
+German police said late Sunday that a collision between two cars had claimed the lives of several people in the central German state of Hesse.

-According news agency Deutsche Presse Agentur, citing police, the incident occurred around 20:30 in Fritzlar in the Schwalm-Eder district.
+Police said the incident took place in the town of Fritzlar, close to the city of Kassel, at around 8:30 p.m. local time (19:30 GMT).

-It is understood a car had been traveling into oncoming traffic when it crashed head-on with another vehicle.
-All of the deceased are adults.
+It is understood a car had been traveling at high speed into oncoming traffic when it crashed head-on with another vehicle.

+All five people in the two vehicles died in the incident, according to the German press agency DPA.
+In one of the cars were four men, in the other one woman.

+Both vehicles ended up in ditches by the side of the road.
+No other vehicles were involved.